 Some other fun activities you might want to include:

 - Video or In-Studio Performance: Show some video clips of the ballet as you describe the plot, and highlight how the dancers are using their bodies to communicate the story.
 If you prefer a live performance, have your older students perform some of selections from the ballet or invite college students or a regional company to give an in-studio performance.
+(I remember watching this version of the ballet on repeat as a kid!)

 - Nutcracker Tea: Host a tea party before or after the dance class.
 Contract a local actor to come visit as a character from the ballet, or invite your older students to do so!
 Plan simple, Nutcracker related sweets along with lemonade and tea.